Extension Design Project

 Silver Fern Farms - Reliable water supply worth the wait

-Greenlea & Alliance - Meat companies work together to lift farmers
+Greenlea and Alliance - Meat companies work together to lift farmers

 Alliance - Young Southland sheep farmers produce faster growing lambs